coderbyheart/nrfcloud-udp-proxy/About.md

 This demo also helped us to showcase the variety of network operators that already support NB-IoT all over the world.

+## Check it out

+We won't keep the proxy running after embedded world 2020, but you can check out the ThingyWorld any time, it serves a stackig s

 ## Source code

 We won't release the demo into our SDK because it is not an example that should